temporalio/documentation/docs/concepts-new/mesh.md

 Workflow Executions are lightweight components.
 A Temporal Application can consist of thousands to hundreds of thousands of Workflow Executions.
 A Workflow Execution consumes few compute resources; in fact, if a Workflow Execution is suspended, such as when it is in a waiting state, the Workflow Execution consumes no compute resources at all.

 The Temporal runtime consists of the Temporal Server and Worker processes.
 A Temporal SDK provides users with the APIs they need to write Workflow Definitions as well as the APIs to invoke Workflow Executions and invoke Worker processes.

-The Temporal runtime consists of the Temporal Server and Worker processes.
-A Temporal SDK provides users with the APIs they need to write Workflow Definitions as well as the APIs to invoke Workflow Executions and invoke Worker processes.